-If we decide not to redeem \$19.6 million of our shares from existing stockholders, we intend to establish an employee stock ownership plan, ESOP, that will be qualified under Section 4975(e)(7) of the Internal Revenue Code.
-The ESOP would be intended to enable eligible employees to acquire our common stock.
-The ESOP would be administered by an independent trustee.
-We would use the proceeds of this offering to loan the funds to the ESOP trustee for the purchase of approximately \$19.6 million of our common stock from two trusts, the remainder beneficiaries of which include directors and executive officers or their relatives.
-The terms of the proposed loan to the ESOP trustee and the sale of shares of our common stock by certain stockholders to the ESOP trustee, if any, are not yet finalized.
-The trusts and the ESOP trustee would conduct the ESOP transaction within ninety days after this offering at the then fair market value of the common stock.
-If the ESOP transaction is consummated, the shares held by the ESOP would be subject to the lock-up agreements entered into by the trusts prior to this offering.
+We intend to establish an employee stock ownership plan, ESOP, that will be qualified under Section 4975(e)(7) of the Internal Revenue Code.
+The ESOP will be intended to enable eligible employees to acquire ownership interests in our common stock.
+The ESOP will be administered by an independent trustee.
+We intend to borrow funds under our proposed credit facility and, in turn, loan the funds to the ESOP trustee for the purchase of approximately \$20.0 million of our common stock prior to the closing of this offering from certain of our stockholders, including a trust, the remainder beneficiaries of which include directors and executive officers.

+The terms of the proposed loan to the ESOP trustee and the sale of shares of our common stock by certain stockholders to the ESOP trustee are not yet finalized.
+The terms of the proposed credit facility are described under Proposed Credit Facility.

-Limitation of Liability of Directors and Indemnification of Directors and Officers
+Limitation Of Liability Of Directors And Indemnification Of Directors And Officers